blue-marble/gridpath/README.md

 ## The gridpath_run and gridpath_run_e2e commands
-If you install GridPath via the setup script following the instructions above, you can use the command `run_gridpath` to run a scenario from any directory -- as long as your GridPath Python environment is enabled -- as follows:
+If you install GridPath via the setup script following the instructions above, you can use the command `gridpath_run` to run a scenario from any directory -- as long as your GridPath Python environment is enabled -- as follows:
 ```bash
 gridpath_run --scenario SCENARIO_NAME --scenario_location
 /PATH/TO/SCENARIO
 ```

-If you are using the database, you can use the command `run_gridpath_e2e` to run GridPath end-to-end, i.e. get inputs for the scenario from the database, solve the scenario problem, import the results into the database, and process them.
+If you are using the database, you can use the command `gridpath_run_e2e` to run GridPath end-to-end, i.e. get inputs for the scenario from the database, solve the scenario problem, import the results into the database, and process them.